shaovoon/outline-text/README.md

 }
 ```

-C# code for doing the above outline
+C# code for doing the above outline, using GDI+

 ```
 using TextDesignerCSLibrary;